eliasrhoden/eliasrhoden.github.io/_posts/2025-06-15-Measurement Test-indicator.md

 }
 ```

 The final least squares problem will be to identify the amplitude, phase and offset.
-Given $N$ measurements and the angular velocity $\Omega$, we need to solve
+Given $$N$$ measurements and the angular velocity $$\Omega$$, we need to solve

 $$
 M \theta = Y